Table of Contents

 Also, the separation efficiency of industrial centrifuges made by Alfa Laval is adjustable during processing by adjusting the flow rate and other factors.

 Alfa Laval industrial centrifuges feature a flow-through design that allows for the continuous separation of fluids without process interruptions for sludge cleaning.
-These centrifuges can process fluids for long periods of time, sometimes as long as months, without shutdown.
+These centrifuges can process fluids for long periods, sometimes as long as months, without shutdown.

 Other separation devices, such as presses (filter and screw), gravity settling tanks, etc., operate in a batch mode that requires the equipment to be shut down and cleaned periodically.